 Print this page

-Adopted by UNESCO in 1972, the World Heritage Convention established the World Heritage List to encourage the identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.
-The World Heritage List is a means of acknowledging that these sites are of sufficient importance to be recognized by the international community as a whole.
-Membership on the List is the most significant global designation any site can achieve.
-The UNESCO World Heritage Centre assures the day-to-day management of the World Heritage Convention.
+Adopted by UNESCO in 1972, the World Heritage Convention established the World Heritage List to identify, protect and preserve cultural and natural heritage sites around the world that are thought to be of outstanding value to humanity.
+The World Heritage List is a means of acknowledging that these sites are important enough to deserve recognition by the international community.
+Membership is the most significant global designation any site can achieve.

-With the addition of the new sites inscribed by the 36th session of the World Heritage Committee, the World Heritage List now numbers 962 properties including 745 cultural, 188 natural and 29 mixed properties.
+The World Heritage List now numbers 962 properties, including 745 cultural, 188 natural and 29 mixed properties.
 Sixteen of these sites are in Canada.

-UNESCO's World Heritage Committee is the decision-making body of the Convention.
-Individual countries bring their nominations to the Committee which makes its selections based on specific selection criteria:
+Individual countries bring their nominations to UNESCO's World Heritage Committee, which makes its selections based on specific selection criteria:

-Three non-governmental or intergovernmental organizations advise the Committee in its work: the International Council on Monuments and Sites (ICOMOS) and the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) for cultural properties; and the World Conservation Union (IUCN) for natural properties.
-The Committee also works with other bodies such as the Organization of World Heritage Cities (OWHC) and the International Council of Museums (ICOM).
+Three organizations advise the Committee in its work: the International Council on Monuments and Sites; the International Centre for the Study of the Preservation and Restoration of Cultural Property; and the World Conservation Union.

 Please note: Some of these publications have been made available for download in Adobe Portable Document Format (PDF).
 To view them, you must have Adobe Acrobat © installed on your computer.